Boza

-Boza, also bosa, is a fermented beverage originating from the Middle East and made in parts of Southeast Europe, Central and Western Asia, Caucasus and North Africa.
-It is a malt drink made by fermenting various grains: wheat or millet in Albania, Bulgaria, Romania, North Macedonia, Serbia and Bosnia and Herzegovina and barley in Ancient Egypt, maize (corn) and wheat in Turkey.
+Boza, also bosa, is a fermented beverage originating from Central Asia and made in parts of the Balkans, Turkey, Central Asia, the Caucasus, and North Africa.
+It is a malt drink made by fermenting various grains: maize (corn) and wheat in Turkey.
+It is one of the oldest Turkic beverages.
 It has a thick consistency, a low alcohol content (around 1%), and a slightly acidic sweet flavor.

 Etymology

-According to Turkish etymological dictionary Nişanyan Sözlük, boza is etymologically either Persian or Turkic in origin.
+According to Turkish etymological dictionary Nişanyan Sözlük, boza is etymologically Turkic in origin.

-The dictionary states that Persian būza or buχsum and Old Turkic buχsı or buχsum are cognates, yet it is unclear from which language it was ultimately derived and which one took it as a loanword.
-Francis Joseph Steingass says it is Persian and Ármin Vámbéry says it is an ancient Turkish word found in Kutadgu Bilig.
+The dictionary states that Old Turkic buχsı or buχsum are cognates, yet it is unclear from which language it was ultimately derived and which one took it as a loanword. Ármin Vámbéry says it is an ancient Turkish word found in Kutadgu Bilig.